First-time Purchase Discount

 Saturated: predominant in animal fats.

-Unsaturated: predominant in vegetal fats:
+Unsaturated: predominant in vegetable fats:

 Monounsaturated